 As Kelly touched on, the farmers have more freedom, security, and flexibility when their costs and products are paid for up front.
 The consumer benefits by having continuous access to local and healthy foods that don’t have to cause planetary destruction on their way to you.
-The consumer also absorbs some of the risk involved in farm management because if the crops fail for whatever reason the farmer has already been paid and he or she will not be forced out of business.
+There is also a lot of risk for smaller farmers when surprises occur and they need to search used John Deere tractors in order to replace their equipment or when they fall ill and can’t work for some time, these are a few reasons why they are at a disadvantage when compared to bigger farms.
+The consumer absorbs some of the risk involved in farm management because if the crops fail for whatever reason the farmer has already been paid and he or she will not be forced out of business.
 The consumer, although unhappy to see no food that season, is satisfied in supporting his local community and protecting his or her local food sources.

 There are some CSAs that allow you to pay for your farm share or a portion of it in trade for labor.
 You might be put to work weeding, harvesting, packaging CSA boxes, or delivering the food.
 This arrangement keeps costs down for both the farmer and the consumer.
 In my area (Ohio) a whole share from May to October costs about $650 and that pays for a box of farm fresh goodies every week.
 You can also do a half share for a smaller family.
 In Arizona it was a bit more expensive.